 This summary highlights selected information contained elsewhere in this prospectus supplement and the accompanying prospectus.
 This is only a summary and does not contain all of the information you should consider before investing in our common stock.
-You should read this prospectus supplement and the accompanying prospectus, especially the risks discussed under "Risks" in the accompanying prospectus and the risks set forth in the section entitled "Supplementary Risks" on page S- $\frac{7}{2}$ of this prospectus supplement, before making an investment decision.
+You should read this prospectus supplement and the accompanying prospectus, especially the risks discussed under "Risks" beginning on page 9 the accompanying prospectus and the risks set forth in the section entitled "Supplementary Risks" beginning on page S-7 of this prospectus supplement, before making an investment decision.

 Except as otherwise indicated, the terms "we", "us", "our", "Medley Capital" and the "Company" in this prospectus supplement refer to Medley Capital Corporation, a Delaware corporation, and its subsidiaries for the periods after our consummation of the formation transaction, which occurred in January 2011, and to Medley Capital BDC LLC, a Delaware limited liability company, for the periods prior to our consummation of the formation transaction described in the accompanying prospectus.
 "MCC Advisors" and "Adviser" refer to MCC Advisors LLC, our investment adviser.
+"Investment Team" refers to our investment management team, which is provided by MCC Advisors.
 "Medley" refers collectively to the activities and operations of Medley LLC, Medley Capital LLC, MCC Advisors, associated investment funds and their respective affiliates.